getsentry/sentry-javascript/MIGRATION.md

 possible in the future, we are doing ourselves a favor and doing things the way Next.js intends us to do them - hopefully reducing bugs and jank.

+#### Removal of `transpileClientSDK`

+Since we are dropping support for Internet Explorer 11 and other other older browser versions, we are also removing the `transpileClientSDK` option from the Next.js SDK.
+If you need to support these browser versions, please configure Webpack and Next.js to down-compile the SDK.

 ### Astro SDK

 - [Removal of `trackHeaders` option for Astro middleware](./MIGRATION.md#removal-of-trackheaders-option-for-astro-middleware)